jeroenvanderhoek/4DtoNodeJsTranspiler/Cursor.ai examination.md

 ```bash
 node index.js
 ```
-I see there's an error with the $Dcommands directory.
+I see there's an error with the 4Dcommands directory.
 Let me check if it exists with the correct name:
 Ran tool
 I see the issue!
-The directory is named `4Dcommands` but the code is trying to access `$Dcommands`.
+The directory is named `4Dcommands` but the code is trying to access `4Dcommands`.
 Let me fix this:
 Ran tool
 Now let's run the transpiler again:
 ```bash